-Sign up for a small group here.
+Sign up here for a Lent 2018 group!

-ARISE is a safe small group faith sharing experience in which 10 – 12 parishioners will have the opportunity to talk about how scripture affects our lives.
+ARISE is a safe small group faith-sharing experience in which 10 – 12 parishioners will have the opportunity to talk about how scripture affects our lives.
 The intent of ARISE is for small groups to be conversational with respect to life experience and how everyday life connects with scripture.

 The goal of ARISE is to help participants come to answer the “so what” question about faith and scripture.
 The operative question being, “In my life and my world, does scripture make a difference?”
 In these small groups we will look for how the Spirit of God is moving in each group member’s life through God’s word and in relationship with Jesus Christ.

 The commitment for small groups will be to meet once a week in the fall for six weeks (which is a “season”) and during Lent for six weeks.
-The ARISE program will run for 5 seasons total through 2019.
+The ARISE program will run for 5 seasons total, through 2019.
 We invite all parishioners to consider participating in this opportunity to grow in faith and deepen one’s relationship with Jesus Christ.